-The goal of my project, Voices without Borders, is to help educate people about immigration and encourage more understanding and empathy toward immigrants and their families.
-For the educational part of my project, I am creating a children’s book about a little girl moving to the United States and adjusting to a new life.
-The story focuses on the emotions, challenges, and experiences that comes when moving to a new country.
+The goal of my project, Voices Without Borders, is to help educate people about immigration and encourage more understanding and empathy toward immigrants and their families.
+For the educational part of my project, I created a children’s book called A Little Red Seed about a young girl moving from Brazil to the United States and adjusting to a new life.
+The story focuses on the emotions, challenges, and experiences that come with moving to a new country.
 I chose to make it a children’s book because I believe it is important to teach kindness, empathy, and understanding at a young age.

 For my project, Voices without Borders, I have been working with Immigrant Learning Center through Ariana Moir.
 The Immigrant Learning Center focuses on supporting immigrants through education, resources, and community programs while also helping spread awareness about immigrant experiences and contributions.
 Their goal is to create a more welcoming and informed community by helping people better understand immigration and different cultures.